aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/migration-from-earlier-versions-of-aspose-slides-for-java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-9-0/_index.md

 {{% alert color="primary" %}}

-This page lists all [added](/slides/java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-9-0/) or [removed](/slides/java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-9-0/) classes, methods, properties and so on, and other changes introduced with the Aspose.Slides for Java 15.8.0 API.
+This page lists all [added](/slides/java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-9-0/) or [removed](/slides/java/public-api-and-backwards-incompatible-changes-in-aspose-slides-for-java-15-9-0/) classes, methods, properties and so on, and other changes introduced with the Aspose.Slides for Node.js via Java 15.8.0 API.

 {{% /alert %}}
 ## **Public API Changes**